 To receive credit for the internship, students must enroll in PUB 699A, Internship 1.
 Internships are typically 16- to 24-hours a week in the Fall and Spring semesters.
 Summer internships may last 8 to 12 weeks with the intern working a full-time schedule.

-During the internship, the student not only learns about the particular job assignment and functional area, but also study the company and the related industry.
-By the end of the semester the student develops his/herthesis topic based on or developed out of their internship experience and begins his/her preliminary research for the thesis paper they will write in PUB 699B.
+During internships, students learn about their particular job assignment and department while studying the company and its related procedures, products, and services.
+By the end of the semester, each student develops their thesis topic based on their internship experience or developed from their study of the company.
+Students conduct their preliminary research for the thesis paper, write a thesis statement, and an outline in 699A for the thesis paper they will complete in PUB 699B.

-Students intern at such prestigious companies as Simon & Schuster, Random House, Scholastic, McGraw Hill, HarperCollins, Time Inc., Hachette, Heast, Meredith, Oxford University Press, The Writer’s House, Fine Print Literary Agency and Open Road Media to name a few (see list of employers for a more comprehensive list)
+MS in Publishing students intern at such prestigious companies as Simon & Schuster, Random House, Scholastic, Macmillan, HarperCollins, Time Inc., Hachette, Hearst, Meredith, Oxford University Press, The Writer’s House, to name a few (see list of employers for a more comprehensive list).

 For more information, contact:

 To Employers: A company may list its internship opportunities with the MS in Publishing Program at least four weeks prior to the upcoming semester by filling out the form available on this site.
 Summer internship requests should be received by the beginning of the Spring semester.